Helpful Trucking Tools to Keep in Your Truck

 - Zip Ties and Carabiners – Useful for bunching air hoses together and securing trailer doors.

-Most of the items on this list of useful trucking tools, equipment and gear were shared by our class a truck drivers at Paper Transport, Inc. They’re very supportive of one another and most will do whatever they can to help their teammates be successful.
+The trucking tools, equipment, and gear on this list were shared by our very own Class A CDL truck drivers at Paper Transport.
+They’re very supportive of one another and most will do whatever they can to help their teammates be successful.
 Don’t believe it?
 Well, hear it first from one of our drivers: